Mstfucrr/Data-Science-Approaches-to-Data-Analysis-and-Net-Cost-Prediction/README.md

 2. [Download and install](https://jupyter.org/install) the Jupyter Notebook.
 3. Download or copy the project files.
 4. Open the project files with Jupyter Notebook.
-5. `init.ipynb` dosyasını çalıştırarak regresyon modelinin sonuçlarını gözlemleyin.
+5. Run `init.ipynb` and observe the results of the regression model.
-6. `analysis.ipynb` dosyasını çalıştırarak veri analizini ve grafikleri gözlemleyin.
+6. Run `analysis.ipynb` and observe the data analysis and graphs.

 <hr />